ziolko/intellij-javascript-symbols/README.md

 A good IDE should support this in my opinion.
 With this plugin on board each JavaScript string in format ':hyphen-identifier' becomes a 'symbol' which you can rename(Shift + F6) or find usages of (Alt + F7).

+# How to install it
+You can find this plugin on [IntelliJ plugin repository](https://plugins.jetbrains.com/plugin/8168).
+Take a look at [IntelliJ IDEA documentation](https://www.jetbrains.com/idea/help/installing-updating-and-uninstalling-repository-plugins.html) for instructions about installing plugins.

+# Features
 After installing, this plugin will recognize 'symbols' and will highlight them blue:
 ![First usage](https://raw.githubusercontent.com/ziolko/intellij-javascript-symbols/master/images/first-usage.png)